 It wouldn’t be a complete list of dispatch software trends without mentioning the Internet of Things.
 IoT presence is strongly felt in the logistics industry, but it only starts gaining momentum.
 As driver shortages are getting worse, IoT can become a solution to inconsistent driver performance.
 With smart IoT sensors connecting all assets across a fleet, your dispatchers will be able to monitor drivers more accurately to improve their productivity.

-How can delivery dispatch management software boost your profits?
+How can delivery fleet dispatch system software boost your profits?

 It doesn’t matter whether you oversee five delivery trucks or dozens of taxis.
 Dispatch management software opens the door to automated operations to maximize the productivity of any fleet, large or small.
 Here’s what it enables you to do to drive profitability.